bhszewczyk/bhszewczyk/README.md

 ## Hello Everyone!

 I am an aspiring frontend developer, currently looking for my first full-developer job.
 Every day I challenge myself to learn something new.
-For the past 2 years I was working in a company where I was implementing JS to make web forms responsive and user friendly.
+For the past 3 years I was working in a company where one of my resposibilities was implementing JS to make web forms responsive and user friendly.
 After work I was spending my time exploring the JS world so now I think I am ready!
 And I am never alone - always with the company of my two corgis.

 <p align="center" width="100%"><img src="https://media.tenor.co/images/6c6ca2677c3770107bd207f2c1956144/raw" alt="Excited corgi gif" align="center" width="20%"/></p>